aracreate-group/.github/profile/README.md

 ## What can be found here?

-Research projects and experimental work from araCreate Research (ACRH).
+Research projects and experimental work from araCreate Research (acrh).

 | Repository | Purpose |
 | :--- | :--- |